microsoft/graphitation/packages/supermassive/README.md

 ### Phase 2

 In this phase, we will expand on the previous phase by ahead-of-time compiling the resolution of the operations, their field-resolvers, and invocation thereof into JavaScript code.
 This essentially does away with any need for AST of the operation during execution.
+This means execution will be faster as no more generic lookups and checks need to be performed.

 Consider the GraphQL operation shown in the previous phase, typical generic execution (as [described in the specification](https://spec.graphql.org/June2018/#sec-Execution)) would look something like the following recursive pseudo-code: